 L3Harris Student Design Center

-The new, state of the art L3Harris Student Design Center (L3HSDC) at Florida Tech (Seen in Figure 2) provides space for students to work on all their design and manufacturing related projects.
-The 12,000-square-foot, single story building serves the College of Engineering and Science students working on projects from freshman design to senior design projects and everything in between.
-Student teams fabricate and assemble a variety of projects, from unmanned submersibles, Baja and Formula vehicles to rockets.
+The one-of-a-kind L3Harris Student Design Center (L3HSDC) at Florida Tech provides space for students to work on all their design and manufacturing related projects.
+This 12,000-square-foot building serves the College of Engineering and Science students working on everything from personal projects to senior design projects.
+Seniors will fabricate and assemble a variety of projects during their Senior Design course, including:

-As an integral part of our academic commitment, the Student Design Center closely works with other on-campus maker groups and labs such as the Digital Scholarship Lab, the Makerspace, and machine shop.
+As an integral part of our academic commitment, the L3HSDC works with other on-campus makerspaces and labs, such as the Digital Scholarship Lab in Evans Library and the Florida Tech Machine Shop.

-- Workstations with space for project layout and construction, containing a variety of hand and power tools
+- Powered workstations with space for project layout and construction, containing a variety of hand and power tools

 - Proto-MAX WaterJet